smlnj/prettyprint/README.md

 output medium (a display, printed text, or a string).
 A format might also be translated another formatting language like HTML.

+The design of this library is based on two sources: (1) the Wadler-Leijen prettyprinter libraries developed in the Haskell community, and (2) the PPML prettyprinter meta-language used in the Centaur system developed at INRIA Sophia-Antipolis in the 1980s.

+The device directory contains a basic, local version of an implementation of a _device_ abstraction which is used by the rendering phase for output (including potentially with highlighted text and special symbols).

 This new prettyprinter is intended to be installed in smlnj-lib as an alternative to the earlier PP prettyprint library, which was derived from the OCaml Format package.

+As a working title, we call this prettyprint library DBM_PP to distinguish it from the existing PP library in the smlnj-lib collection.
+It has been in development over the last two years (2023-2024).

-## Features
+## Features of the prettyprinting model

 - _flat_, _static_ measure of formats